Former NFL Player Tim Green Has A New Opponent — ALS

 Troy adds, "when [Tim] played, practices were worse than the games.
 Because in the game, you typically would see 45 to 65 plays.
 In practice, you could run 100, 200 by the time you're done with drills."

 Researchers say repetitive head blows may play a part in causing ALS.
-The recent NFL Concussion Settlement acknowledged a link by including payouts to former players with the disease, including Tim.
+The recent NFL concussion settlement acknowledged a link by including payouts to former players with the disease, including Tim.

 His Morning Edition commentaries regularly took listeners inside the violent game.
-In 1992, Tim wrote one about about a teammate, former Atlanta defensive end Rick Bryan, who'd had enough of the physical toll and was retiring.
+In 1992, Tim wrote one about a teammate, former Atlanta defensive end Rick Bryan, who'd had enough of the physical toll and was retiring.

 The piece ended with this: